In Indian Country, Native-Led Businesses Get a Boost

 Besides philosophical differences in providing a service, non-Native businesses outside the community have advantages over those on the reservation, Stago said.
 Indian reservations often have less infrastructure on which a business can rely in order to grow.

-The Office of Native American Affairs, a branch of the U.S. Small Business Association, offers a program similar to NABI, but many of the facilities that are intended for Native entrepreneurs are located outside reservations, especially when it comes to banks that can provide loans.
+The Office of Native American Affairs, a branch of the U.S. Small Business Association, offers a program similar to NABIN, but many of the facilities that are intended for Native entrepreneurs are located outside reservations, especially when it comes to banks that can provide loans.

 “As a Native community and Native people, we can’t continue to rely on outside forces for economic growth.”

-Note: An earlier version misstated the name of the Native American Business Incubator Network as the Native American Business Incubator.